NGNT/voxmapper/README.md

 # Voxmapper

-Voxmapper is a graphical user interface (GUI) application for generating textures and grass maps using various noise algorithms.
-It utilizes the power of Perlin, Fractal and Turbulence noise types to create visually appealing heightmaps for use in Teardown.
+Voxmapper is a simple but powerful tool for modding Teardown.
+It generates textures and grass maps using a variety of noise algorithms.
+Built with a clean GUI, it lets you craft custom heightmaps and textures for your Teardown maps easily and flawlessly.

 ![main GUI](https://cdn.nostrcheck.me/46025249f65d47dddb0f17d93eb8b0a32d97fe3189c6684bbd33136a0a7e0424/580dbb6f88cb9da44cd863dcd0c887427d95b4d96dab2a0baa57547519bf383e.webp)
 ![output](https://cdn.nostrcheck.me/46025249f65d47dddb0f17d93eb8b0a32d97fe3189c6684bbd33136a0a7e0424/6c74d2920207b6e6fe8c132e5a4ea677df227bd965815ac3d5886f458718c7a5.webp)